thinkshout/thinkshout/blog/_posts/2018-09-24-A-Node-By-Any-Other-Name.md

 - A _*field*_ is a _*class member, property, variable or field instance*_ (depending on your naming preference)
 - An _*entity*_ is an _*object*_ or _*instance*_ of a _*base*_ or _*extended class*_

+Most Drupal content, be it Blocks or Nodes or even Users, are different types of Entities.

 ## Modules
 This is a plugin or add-on.
 It extends and expands the CMS.
 They come in two types: community-contributed modules (contrib), and custom modules.
 Custom modules are where you should write low-level programming for your site.